 You might be able to adjust premiums after the owner’s death:

-• Notify the Insurance Company: Discuss possible adjustments based on changes in risk factors or occupancy status.
+- Notify the Insurance Company: Discuss possible adjustments based on risk factors or occupancy status changes.

-• Consider Discounts or New Policies: Look into available discounts or possibly switch to a more suitable policy if circumstances have changed significantly.
+- Consider Discounts or New Policies: If circumstances change significantly, look into available discounts or switch to a more suitable policy.

-For more help with property matters after a homeowner’s death, contact professionals or visit the Ready House Buyer website for useful resources.
+For more help with property matters after a homeowner’s death, contact professionals or visit the Ready House Buyer website for valuable resources.

 Responsibilities of the Estate Executor Concerning Homeowners Insurance